WICG/webpackage/draft-yasskin-webpackage-use-cases.md

 peer Bailey.
 Then Bailey can browse the website with a proof that it came from `O`.
 Bailey may not have the storage space to copy the website before browsing it.

+This use case is harder for publishers to support if we specialize
+{{offline-installation}} for Service Workers since it requires the publisher to adopt Service Workers before they can sign their site.

 Associated requirements beyond {{offline-installation}}{:format="title"}: